 Begin by unrolling crescent rolls and spreading peanut butter over each.
 Older kids can use a butter knife to do this.
 For younger kids, I would offer the backside of a spoon to spread the peanut butter.

-Sprinkle mini chocolate chips over top of peanut butter.
+- Sprinkle mini chocolate chips over top of peanut butter on each crescent roll.

 - Starting with the fat end of the crescent, roll up each triangle.

 - Place on a baking sheet and bake at 375 degrees for 11-13 minutes.

 I have long been a proponent of cooking with kids.
 There are so many things kids learn helping out in the kitchen.
 Math, reading, chemistry and cooperation and more are used while following a recipe.